General Overtime Pay Rights

 Exempt employees may not receive premium pay that will cause their aggregate pay for a biweekly period to exceed the maximum rate of GS-15, step 10.
 A separate GS-15, step 10 annual limitation on premium pay applies to employees who are determined to be performing emergency work involving a direct threat to life or property.
 The biweekly or annual earnings limitations on Title 5 premium pay do not apply to FLSA overtime pay.

 The straight time rate of pay is multiplied by all overtime hours worked plus one-half of the employee’s hourly regular rate of pay times all overtime hours worked.
-See 5 CFR 551 subpart E.
+(See 5 CFR 551 subpart E.) The accompanying example of overtime pay computation is based on an annual basic pay rate of $35,752, roughly that of a GS-5, step 1 position.

-• Department of Interior and Agriculture employees engaged in wildland fire suppression activities receive 150 percent of their hourly pay for overtime hours regardless of their hourly pay rate under 5 U.S.C.
+• Departments of Interior and Agriculture employees engaged in wildland fire suppression activities receive 150 percent of their hourly pay for overtime hours regardless of their hourly pay rate under 5 U.S.C.
 5542(a)(5).

 • Transportation Department non-managerial employees in positions GS-14 or lower who the Secretary determines are critical to the operation of the air traffic control system receive 150 percent of their hourly rate of pay for overtime work under 5 U.S.C.
 5542(a)(3).